2007 Miami Hurricanes football team: Oklahoma

+FIU

 Last season was the first football game between the two cross-town schools.
 The Hurricanes won 35–0, but the game was most notable for its on-field brawl.
 Both teams hired new head coaches in the off-season; FIU was led by Mario Cristobal, who was previously the Hurricanes' offensive line coach.

 The Hurricanes made changes following the Oklahoma defeat for the FIU game, the most noticeable of which was Shannon's decision to rename Kyle Wright, who was the starter last season before falling to injury, the starting quarterback.
 Wright went 10 of 19 for 224 yards, while Javarris James went for 92 yards as the Hurricanes won 23–9, extending FIU's losing streak to 15.